Know about Breed: Akita

 - A people-loving dog like the Akita needs to live in the house.
 It's an unhappy Akita who is relegated to the backyard with little or no human companionship.

 - The Akita is a powerful and independent dog with a bold nature.
-He is devoted to and protective of his family, especially children, but aloof toward strangers and potentially aggressive toward dogs he doesn’t know.
+He is devoted to and protective of his family, especially children, but aloof toward strangers and potentially aggressive toward dogs he doesn't know.
 He can mistake the high-pitched screams and rough play between children as actual fighting and step in to protect them if he is not supervised.
-Early and frequent socialization are essential to help him develop the confidence and discrimination he needs to recognize what is a threat and what is normal.
+Early and frequent socialization is essential to help him develop the confidence and discrimination he needs to recognize what is a threat and what is normal.

 - Unlike many spitz breeds, the Akita is not known for barking, which makes him attractive to apartment dwellers, but that does not detract from his abilities as a watchdog.
 He is highly protective, and when he does bark, you should pay attention.